 The Daily Blotter

 Jan.
 24, 2018 – One million soldiers in the world’s largest military maneuver area of 18,000 square miles in the Mojave Desert between 1942 and 1944 training for desert warfare preparing for the WWII invasion of North Africa.
-Click on photo to see the relics of the Desert Training Center.
+This is the history, relics and remains of the Desert Training Center.

 Oct.
 13, 2017 – Working with Art Spot Reno on the 2017 Reno Mural Expo which brings 30 artists from around the globe to paint 31 new murals in the city.
 Read more about the Reno Mural Expo here and click on the photo to see the new murals.

 Aug.
-29, 2017 – A look at what goes on in and around the small towns of Empire and Gerlach along the way to the official opening of Black Rock City for Burning Man.
-Click on photo to go to gallery.
+29, 2017 – A look at what goes on in and around the small towns of Empire and Gerlach along the way to the official opening of Black Rock City for Burning Man 2017.

 July 9, 2017 – Driving, walking, searching, exploring and prowling side streets and back alleys to photograph all the wall murals in Downtown and Midtown Reno.
-Click on photo to go to mural gallery.
+View photos in the mural gallery.

 Sept.
 29, 2015 – Project Faultless at the Central Nevada Test Area was used in the 1960s for underground nuclear testing.
 Faultless was detonated Jan.
 19, 1968, with a yield in the 1 megaton range, 67 times more powerful than the bomb used at Hiroshima.
-Click on photo to go to gallery.
+View the Project Faultless gallery.

 July 18, 2015 – CNN iReport “First US National Drone Racing Championships”

 July 16, 2015 – US National Drone Racing Championships.
 120 of the finest FPV drone racing pilots will compete over two days at the California State Fair.
-Click on photo to go to gallery.
+View the 2015 Drone Nationals gallery.

 June 28, 2015 – CNN iReport “Thunderstorm starts fire in Nevada”